Thursday, December 31, 2009

 5. Provide lots of encouragement to your teenager.

-telling them that you love them - even when it's hard to feel loving.
+Don't withhold your emotional support from your teenager.
+Keep telling them that you love them - even when it's hard to feel loving.
 Loving your teenager unconditionally is more than expressing feeling or words - it has much to do with action (see 1 John 3:18.)
 Build up your teenager.
 Strengthen them through your words and actions.
 Challenge them to become all that God has created them to be!

 If you are having a difficult time loving your teenager today, I challenge you to pray!
 God hasn't given up on your child - or you!
 Pray for your teenager!
 Pray for yourself - that God would give you the inner resources to help you respond to your teenager in ways that are helpful and loving (which often times means setting boundaries and providing consistent discipline, by the way.)
 Never forget that God loves your teenager even more than you do, and that He is faithful and able to work in your son or daughter's life - in His own perfect timing.